 NJ Supreme Court asked to alter rules for inmate COVID releases

-Nearly seven weeks after an executive order made 3,000 state inmates eligible for temporary home confinement, 337 have been released.
+Nearly seven weeks after an executive order made around 3,000 inmates eligible for a temporary reprieve to exit prisons during the coronavirus, just 337 have been released.
+Now the Supreme Court is considering a request to intervene, so some can pursue appeals.